zbalkan/zbalkan.github.io/_posts/2026-09-03-wazuhregex.md

 After I confirm the pattern works as expected, I test the full rule within Wazuh.
 The `wazuhregex` tool is a compatibility implementation rather than the original runtime. `OS_Regex` expressions are translated and then compiled using the Python `pcre2` backend.
 This backend has more capabilities than the original C implementation used by Wazuh, which means complex edge cases may behave differently. `OS_Match` also has specific limitations.
 For any logic intended for production detection, the version of Wazuh that runs the rule is the final reference.

-I am a [Wazuh Ambassador](https://wazuh.com/ambassadors-program/?utm_source=ambassadors&utm_medium=referral&utm_campaign=ambassadors+program), but this is my own project, not an official Wazuh utility.
-I use it during development while treating the actual Wazuh implementation as authoritative when the two differ.
+I am a [Wazuh Ambassador](https://wazuh.com/ambassadors-program/?utm_source=ambassadors&utm_medium=referral&utm_campaign=ambassadors+program), but this is my own project and not an official Wazuh utility.
+I use it during development and treat the actual Wazuh implementation as authoritative if the two differ.

 ## The current alpha release